 For the first time, you can set your look with a naturally luminous finish.
 We infused our Translucent Loose Setting Powder with a custom blend of pearl pigments to lock in your look for 12-hours — Laura Mercier

 Laura Mercier Translucent Setting Powder Glow retails for $48CAD and contains 1oz of product.
 There is also a mini version that retails for $30CAD for 0.33oz of loose powder.
 Translucent Setting Powder Glow is infused with pearl pigments for a luminescent, soft focus finish.
-This powder comes in the shade Translucent for fair to medium skin tones and Transluscent Medium Deep for darker skin tones.
+This powder comes in the shade Translucent for fair to medium skin tones and Translucent Medium Deep for darker skin tones.

-Laura Mercier claims that the Transluscent Setting Powder Glow will provide a 12 hour luminous finish that won’t settle into pores or fine lines, a weightless texture that doubles the wear time of foundation and no photo flashback.
+Laura Mercier claims that the Translucent Setting Powder Glow will provide a 12 hour luminous finish that won’t settle into pores or fine lines, a weightless texture that doubles the wear time of foundation and no photo flashback.

 As you can see from my photos I’m clearly reviewing a mini of this product.
 I picked up a deluxe sample of this Laura Mercier powder in my recent Fall Sephora Haul when I was restocking some skincare favourites.
 This deluxe mini has similar packaging to the full size or mini version, it’s just itty bitty.
 It also doesn’t contain a velour pouf.
 The container of the Laura Mercier Translucent Setting Powder Glow comes in a frosted container with a plastic separator inside the cap with little holes to dispense the product.